Benidrissa/pricerounding_extension/README_NEW.md

 ### Basic Usage
 1. Click the extension icon in the toolbar to open the popup
-2. Toggle "Round Prices" to activate/deactivate the extension
+2. Toggle "Enable Price Rounding" to activate/deactivate the extension
 3. Select your preferred rounding mode (Nearest, Multiple of 5, or Multiple of 10)
-4. Browse any website - prices will be automatically rounded on e-commerce sites
+4. Browse any shopping website - prices will be automatically rounded

-### Automatic Detection
+### E-commerce Mode
-- **E-commerce sites**: Both text and structured prices are processed automatically
+1. Toggle "Enable E-commerce Mode" for better support of structured pricing on major sites
-- **Regular websites**: Only text prices are processed
+2. This mode specifically targets Amazon, Temu, and other sites with complex HTML price structures
-- **No manual configuration**: The extension intelligently determines the appropriate detection method
+3. Can be used alongside or instead of regular text detection

 ### Settings Persistence
 - All settings are automatically saved and restored when you restart the browser